WalletConnect/walletconnect-docs/docs/kotlin/chat/usage.md

 }
 ```

-To initialize the Chat client, create a `Chat.Params.Init` object in the Android Application class in the `Application.onCreate` method with the Core Client.
-The `Chat.Params.Init` object will then be passed to the [`ChatClient`](#chatclient) initialize function.
+To initialize the Chat client, create a `Chat.Params.Init` object in the `Application.onCreate` method of the Android Application class with the Core Client.
+Then, pass the `Chat.Params.Init` object to the [ChatClient](#chatclient) initialization function.

 ### ChatClient.ChatDelegate